Majlanky/majlanky.github.io/_posts/2024-10-31-debezium-connect-with-postgresql.md

 of possible installation and setup, what we want more?
 Nothing and everything I say.
 In this post we will dive into real installation of Debezium connector to Kafka Connect together with Postgres.
 During the process I find out that I do not fully understand concept of Postgres logical replication and Kafka Connect idea that makes difficult to maintain consequences of Postgres and Debezium implementation when used together.

+If you are here, because you are trying to find what is going on in your system, do not miss the [troubleshooting](#troubleshooting)

 ## Basics